tbaranes/FSI/README.md

 FSI
 ===

-/!\  Deprecated: this library is not maintained anymore in favor /!\
+/!\  Deprecated: this library is not maintained anymore /!\

 FSI is a delightful iOS and OSX library.